-Having an open wireless network can be a security risk as it may allow anyone who is close enough to your router (e.g. a neighbor or someone war driving) to access your network.
+Having an open wireless network is a security risk as it may allow anyone close enough to your router (e.g., a neighbor or someone war driving) to access your network.
 To make your home wireless network more secure, consider the below suggestions.

-Tip: All of the steps below will require access to the router setup, and we also recommend configuring wireless security over a computer with a wired connection to the router if possible.
+The steps below require access to the router setup, and we also recommend configuring wireless security over a computer with a wired connection to the router if possible.
 For help entering the router setup, see: How to access a home network router setup or console.

 Close the network

-Select the wireless security method of either WEP, WPA, or WPA2 (we suggest WPA or WPA2, which is mentioned further down on this page) and enter a passphrase to generate the keys.
-After enabling security on the router, any wireless device that wants to connect to the router must have the key to connect to your network.
+Select the wireless security method of either WEP, WPA, or WPA2 (we suggest WPA or WPA2, which is mentioned further down on this page).
+The, enter a passphrase to generate the keys.
+After enabling security on the router, any wireless device must have the key to connect to your network.

 Change default password

 Make sure the router password is not using the default password.
-If the default password is being used, it can be easily guessed and give someone access to your router.
+If the default password is used, it can be easily guessed and give someone access to your router.
 With access to the router setup, a person could change your router settings, including viewing any security keys.

 If available use WPA, not WEP

-Many routers today will offer two or three different security schemes: WEP, WPA, and WPA2.
+Many routers today offer two or three different security schemes: WEP, WPA, and WPA2.
 We recommend WPA or WPA2 security since it is more secure than WEP.
 However, for compatibility with some older devices, such as gaming consoles, TiVo, and other network devices, WEP may be the only security option possible to use.
 Using WEP is still better than no security at all.

 Disable remote administration

 When disabled, the router settings can still be changed using any computer that is directly connected to the router using a network cable.

 Change the default SSID name

 Enable router firewall

 Many routers also have a firewall that can be enabled.
 If available, we also suggest enabling this feature, as it helps add an extra layer of security to your network.